 Have you noticed your cat going to the litter box more often than usual?
 Is he digging around in the litter tray, crying, straining, licking his genitals?
 You may have a cat with either a partial or a full urinary blockage (medically known as ischuria).
 If he is urinating, you may notice the urine is pink, which means it contains blood (hematuria).
-Pet owners often mistake the symptoms for constipation, however, a blockage is far more serious.
+Pet owners often mistake the symptoms for constipation.
+However, a blockage is far more severe.

 The cause may be urinary crystals, bladder stones, and bladder tumours, which may extend to the urethra, causing a blockage.
-Males are more at risk of a blockage than females due to their longer and thinner urethra, which is the tube connecting the bladder to the genitals.
+Males are more at risk of an obstruction than females due to their longer and thinner urethra, which is the tube connecting the bladder to the genitals.

-Inflammation or infection of the bladder.
-This can lead to a feeling of urgency to urinate.
-Cystitis is more commonly seen in females than males.
+Inflammation or infection of the bladder which can lead to a feeling of urgency to urinate.
+Cystitis is far more common in females than in males.